NeilTipton193/sql-challenge/README.md

 # sql-challenge

-###In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.

-###1.
-Data Engineering
+1. Data Engineering

-3. Data Analysis
+2. Data Analysis

 Note: You may hear the term "Data Modeling" in place of "Data Engineering," but they are the same terms.
 Data Engineering is the more modern wording instead of Data Modeling.